eufelipemateus/laravel-iptv-channels/README.md

 Tested in Laravel 8.0.

-### Run the command below in root to install the package in your project.
+### Run the command below in root to install the package in your project

 ```bash